3.2 Tenure Process

 The Institute regards tenure as important to ensuring academic freedom in teaching, research, and extramural activity.
 A department and the School or College make a career commitment when the award of tenure is recommended.
 The Institute as a whole, acting through the Academic Council and the Corporation, joins in this commitment when tenure is awarded.

 A single standard of exceptional quality, as confirmed by distinguished members of their disciplines, applies across the Institute.
-However, it should be noted that what is used as evidence of scholarly achievement and impact will vary based on the discipline and its modes of inquiry and that the opportunities for mentoring, advising, and university service also will vary among different departments.
+However, it should be noted that what is used as evidence of scholarly achievement and impact will vary based on the discipline and its modes of inquiry.
+The opportunities for mentoring, advising, and Institute service will also vary among different departments.

-Tenure is an indefinite appointment relinquished upon retirement or resignation.
+Tenure is a permanent appointment relinquished upon retirement, resignation, or revoked pursuant to the process outlined in Section 3.4 Termination of Tenure.
 The rules of tenure may be summarized as follows:

-Partners or adoptive parents who wish to request an extension of the tenure clock should submit their request in writing to the Provost, with copies to their Department Head and Dean.
+Because foster placements may be for limited periods of time, foster parents who wish to request an extension of the tenure clock should submit their request in writing to the Provost, with copies to their Department Head and Dean.
 These copies are for informational purpose only; only the Provost can grant the request.
-In their requests, faculty members should explain briefly their work and family situation, and describe how their involvement and responsibility for the care of a child during its first year with the family is sufficient to have a significant impact on their research.
+In their requests, faculty members should explain briefly their work and family situation, and describe how their involvement and responsibility for the care of the new foster child will have a significant impact on their research.

 See also Sections 3.2.2 Part-Time Appointment with Tenure for Family Care and 7.5.3 Faculty Teaching Relief.